 Colombia is a beautiful country and we have small group holidays from the worlds leading international travel operators where you will get a local authentic experience.
 You will get to meet local people and also do something meaningful far better than just sunbathing.
 There are lots of different packages available and where you go and for how long really comes down to personal choice.
 We recommend choosing an itinerary which includes visiting cosmopolitan cities like Bogotá and Cartagena which are both facsinating cities with lots of sights and activities.

 Colombia has some of the best beaches on the continent, as well as pretty colonial towns, there are also lush National Parks including Tayrona where you can go trekking to see ancient ruins from lost civilisations at Ciudad Perdida (Lost City).
 This country is also the home of salsa dancing and lessons can be booked in locations throughout the country.
-All these places can be explored on a Colombia adventure holiday.
+All these places can be explored when backpacikng or travelling in Colombia .
 The tourism industry is growing every year and its recommend you get here before the crowds arrive.
 Don't miss out, book your travel to Colombia with One World 365 today.
 The only risk is wanting to stay!